alexandrebarsacq/alexandrebarsacq.github.io/_posts/2019-04-27-building-an-inner-tent.markdown

 * Water resistant, breathable panels for added coverage
 * Can be hung  below a tarp
 * Low weight

-### Material choice
-Material choice was dictated by a mix of my requirement of low weight and availability from european suppliers.
-I read quite a bit of literature, mostly from BPL and myog subreddit, to help me with my choice.
-I ended up with the following materials :

-* Bathtub : waterproof silpoly PU4000 55g/sqm : its durability/weight/waterproofness characteristics seemed like a good compromise.
-Sourced from [adventurexpert](https://www.adventurexpert.com/product/20d-silpoly-pu-4000/).
-I bought 4 meters, but less is required.
-* Side panels : breathable, water resistant PTX Quantum 35g/sqm : very light, water resistant, breathable, it also seemed like a good choice for my requirements sourced from [extremtextil](https://www.extremtextil.de/en/ripstop-nylon-ptx-quantum-downproof-35g-sqm.html?number=71007.ROT).
-I bought 4 meters, but less is required.
-* Netting : 155 mesh/qcm (1000 meshes/inch²) : 25g/sqm : the smallest holes/lightest combo I could find, on [extremtextil](https://www.extremtextil.de/en/mosquito-net-polyamid-155-mesh-qcm-25g-sqm-ultralight.html?number=70667.SW) also.
-I bougth 4 meters, but less is required.
-* Webbing : To make loops to attach the tent, I used 10 mm grosgrain.
-On [extremtextil](https://www.extremtextil.de/en/grossgrain-ribbon-polyester-10mm.html)

-I bought too much of everything, but this being my first project, I prefered to have some stuff to practice on.

 ### Design process
 I saw some posts of people on BPL building 1:1 scale wood frames of what their shelter would be, then use this to create a pattern.
 I like that idea, but dealing with the logistics of wood construction in my tiny apartment is a big pain.
 My normal day job involves a lot of computers, programming, and so on.
 Naturally, I decided to base my design process on a 3D model of a tent.
 This became an adventure on its own since I didn’t know how to use CAD software.